Desi Chicken Curry

 Use bone-in chicken pieces for the best taste in the curry.

-Authentic Indian curries do not use cornstarch, curry powder, canned tomato puree, or any kind of stock.
-It is cooked using simple fresh and high-quality pantry staples, and that’s what makes this chicken curry so delicious.
+Authentic Indian curries do not use cornstarch, curry powder, canned tomato puree, or any stock.
+It is cooked using simple, fresh, and high-quality pantry staples, making this chicken curry delicious.

 Add some ghee at the end of cooking for an enhanced and richer taste.